- About Jackson

 A demonym for Jackson is Jacksonian.

-For example: My nephew moved when young, yet he still thinks of himself as a Jacksonian.
+For example: My father has moved to the other side of the state, yet he still thinks of himself as a Jacksonian.

 - FIPS Codes

 - In the past, the federal government created a set of codes that are used to uniquely identify States, Counties and Populated Places (such as a city like Jackson).
 These codes form the Federal Information Processing Standard. (specifically FIPS Document 55-3).

 The State Code consists of two digits, the County Code consists of three digits and the Place Code consists of five digits.
 The County and Place Codes must be used together with the State Code to be truly unique.